-The National Institute on Drugs (NIH), estimates that over 100 million Americans suffer from chronic pain.
-Chronic pain does not just mean that the pain lasts longer than the time it takes for the body to heal; it is a considered a disease that impairs function, distorts the nervous system, migrates to other areas of the body, and can impact moods and decrease a person’s overall quality of life.
+The National Institute on Drugs (NIH) estimates that over 100 million Americans suffer from chronic pain.
+Chronic pain does not just mean that the pain lasts longer than the time it takes for the body to heal; it is considered a disease that impairs function, distorts the nervous system, migrates to other areas of the body, and can impact moods and decrease a person’s overall quality of life.

 What is Dilaudid?
 Why is Dilaudid Addictive?

 Dilaudid is a name-brand immediate-release narcotic pain medication; it contains the semisynthetic opioid drug hydromorphone.
 Hydromorphone, which is in Dilaudid, is five times more potent than morphine.
 It is usually prescribed to treat moderate-to-severe pain when other methods of pain medication are not working.
 Dilaudid is classified as a Schedule II controlled substance because it is such a target for abuse.